Your Shell Severance Checklist

 You Can Receive Unemployment Benefits Alongside Your Shell Severance Package

 What many employees receive from Shell is considered a "conditional severance."
-In addition to payout, pension considerations, and more, the design of this severance package also yields a significant benefit that many Shell professionals often miss.
+In addition to the payout, pension considerations, and more, the design of this severance package also yields a significant benefit that many Shell professionals often miss.
 To receive your severance, Shell requires that you sign off and waive them from any hardship liability.
 By doing so, you then become eligible to apply for unemployment benefits.
-In wake of the recent Coronavirus pandemic, these benefits are substantially higher than in previous years and include higher weekly compensation, pay starting as early as the first week after employment, and an extension of unemployment benefits by 13 weeks.

 Max out your Provident Fund — Pre-Tax, Roth, and After-Tax Contributions

 Before your last day, make sure you've adjusted your contribution amounts to max out the various savings options within the Provident Fund.
-By frontloading these contributions, you're able to better utilize the tax-efficient savings before they're no longer available to you.
+By frontloading these contributions, you can better utilize the tax-efficient savings before they're no longer available.

 - Consider a potential backdoor Roth strategy if you’re a high-income earner and cannot contribute to a Roth directly.